 Who is interested in user agents?

-One main reason do deal with user agents has to do with web-analytics.
+One main reason to deal with user agents has to do with web analytics.
 Different browsers support web technologies differently and the way the content of a website is displayed is varying between them.
 Naturally, the operator of a website wants to attract as many viewers as possible and not scare away potential customers.
-For this reason it is vital for him to know which browsers are actually used to display his website.
+For this reason, it is vital for him to know which browsers are actually used to display his website.
 One way to find out the type of browser and its supported technologies is by checking the information given by the user agent strings of the visitors.
-This is not always reliable, because the user agent could be tempered with.
-Yet this method is still sufficient enough for non critical website features like design gimmicks.
+This is not always reliable because the user agent could be tempered with.
+Yet this method is still sufficient enough for noncritical website features like design gimmicks.

 An other reason to be interested in lists of real user agents are privacy concerns.
 Some users trying to conceal their true browser versions with help of browser extensions which needed time and again fresh lists to function properly.

 One last reason to deal with this topic is the complex area of automated website crawling.
 Changing the user agent between requests is a widespread method of bypassing countermeasures against automated requests.
 Knowledge on the behavior and identification of different types of clients is crucial to the development of both website protection systems and web-crawlers.